orbingol/NURBS-Python/docs/q_a.rst

 Minimum Requirements
 ====================

-NURBS-Python is tested on Python versions 2.7.x and 3.4.x+.
-The core library does not depend on any additional packages or require any compilation steps; therefore, you can run it on a plain python installation as well as on a distribution, such as Anaconda.

-Since Python `2.7.x <https://www.python.org/dev/peps/pep-0373/>`_ and `v3.4.x <https://www.python.org/dev/peps/pep-0429/>`_
-are reaching their end-of-life very soon, NURBS-Python project will only support Python 3.5+ starting with v6.0.0.

-Please see the following page for more details: https://python3statement.org/
+NURBS-Python (geomdl) is tested with Python versions 2.7.x, 3.4.x and higher.

 Help and Support
 ================

 Please join the `email list <https://groups.google.com/forum/#!forum/nurbs-python>`_ on Google Groups.
 It is open for NURBS-Python users to ask questions, request new features and submit any other comments you may have.

+Alternatively, you may send an email to ``nurbs-python@googlegroups.com``.

 Issues and Reporting
 ====================